ttanninen/CSB2025_project1/README.md

 A03:2021 Injection
 [A03:2021 flaw](https://github.com/ttanninen/CSB2025_project1/blob/d4f2cea470eb76d85e91ebcda16ae0c27861cba6/flawed_site/assignment_portal/views.py#L59)

+This is a flaw which allows users to manipulate SQL queries in such a way, that users can fetch and possibly manipulate database contents, to which they should not normally have access.
+The query for course search function can be manipulated by user input to retrieve hidden entries: For example, using search query “’ OR 1=1 -- “ displays all courses in the course database, even the ones, which should be hidden by a tag “is_public = False”.

 <img src="screenshots/flaw-4-before-1.png" width="50%">
 <img src="screenshots/flaw-4-before-2.png" width="50%">

-This is a flaw which allows users to manipulate SQL queries in such a way, that users can fetch and possibly manipulate database contents, to which they should not normally have access.
-The query for course search function can be manipulated by user input to retrieve hidden entries: Using search query “’ OR 1=1 -- “ displays all courses in the course database, even the ones, which should be hidden by a tag “is_public = False”.

 The working logic of the SQL injection flaw is this: The original query for the search function is: